A Detailed Guide to Machine Learning for Kids

 What is Machine Learning?

-Machine learning is a field operating under artificial intelligence (AI) that deals with computers learning data and deciding by themselves.
+Machine learning is a field of artificial intelligence (AI) that deals with computers learning data and making decisions on their own.
 For example, if you show a picture of a room and a house, it can choose to learn the difference until it’s good at recognition.

 Machine learning is used every day for personalisation and convenience.
 Siri and Alexa, virtual assistants who respond to voice commands and perform tasks like setting alarms, use natural language processing to understand how we say things.
 Gmail filters out spam emails through machine learning as well.
 These related applications can help people go about their lives daily without hassle.